shadow3312/drf-scrud/README.md

     from . import models, serializers

     class BookViewset(ScrudViewset)
-        # Override the default permissions by action if needed
+        # Override the default permissions by action if needed.
+Default is AllowAny for all actions.

         permission_classes_by_action = {
             'create': [IsAuthenticated],
             'list': [IsAuthenticated],